Mozilla CEO's exit tests Silicon Valley's tolerance

-(This April 4 story corrects paragraph 3 to show Proposition 8 was struck down in U.S. federal court, not by U.S. Supreme Court)
+(In April 4 story, corrects paragraph three to show Proposition 8 was struck down in U.S. federal court, not by U.S. Supreme Court)

 By Gerry Shih